 How to Change Airlines While Traveling

-If you don't have a direct flight between your city of origin and your destination, you'll have to stop at least once along the way and board another plane.
+If you don't have a direct flight between your city of origin and your destination, you'll have to stop at least once along the way for a layover and board another plane.
 The second flight may be on another airline and may board in a different airport terminal, so knowing how to change airlines ahead of time can save a lot of time and stress once you land.

 Print a terminal map for your connecting airport and bring it with you.
 You may also be able to find maps for select major airports in the back of your in-flight magazine.